GauravPatel89/EVA-Track3-Assignments/Session12/README.md

       def call(self, inputs):
         return tf.nn.relu(self.bn(self.drop(self.conv(inputs))))

-6. Define a class for custom ResNET block.
+6.Define a class for custom ResNET block.
 Just like __ConvBN__  various components of ResNet, like basic Conv block, pooling layer and residual connection are defined in __\_\_init\_\_()__ and how these layers are connected together is defined in __call()__.
 Output of Basic ConvBN block is passed to pooling layer and if residual connection is required connection consisting of two ConvBN blocks is added.

 Number of kernels are passed as parameter _c_out_.
 Pooling layer to be used is passed as _pool_ parameter. _res_ parameter defines wheather residual connection is required.